Skip to main content

 Here's how to set it up:

-Note: You need to completely close out of Veri and re-open in order to receive the data.
+4. To complete the integration, close out of Veri and re-open to receive the data.
 In some small cases, you may need to restart your phone.

 Exercise

-When you exercise, your heart rate increases and, depending on exercise intensity, glucose will increase or decrease.
+When you exercise, your heart rate increases.
+Depending on exercise intensity, your glucose will increase or decrease.

-If you are fasting, your blood glucose levels will stay flat or decline slightly, as your body will primarily use fat for fuel - a more abundant resource.
+When fasting, your blood glucose levels will stay flat or decline slightly.
+This is because your body uses fat for fuel, which is a more abundant resource.

 If you recently ate carbs, your blood glucose will decrease because your body will always favor the more readily available fuel source.